5 Online Certifications That Will Help You Develop Your Soft Skills

 “[Hard skills] are always going to change if they’re overly technical,” said Ben Brooks, CEO of Pilot, a New York-based career improvement company.

-I’ve paired each soft skill with a related MOOC, and each MOOC has a certification available.
+We’ve paired each soft skill with a related MOOC, and each MOOC has a certification available.
 Once you’ve mastered each skill, don’t just throw a few new bullet points on your resume and move on.
 Attach the certification to your LinkedIn profile.

 “At the end of the day, people look at your resume for about seven seconds,” Brooks said.
 “LinkedIn or your online portfolio is so much more important than a resume.”